Regression adjustment in completely randomized experiments with many covariates: Introduction

 In various RCTs, researchers usually collect covariates that are predetermined characteristics of the experimental subjects and conduct regression adjustments to estimate treatment effects of interest since regression adjustments can potentially reduce variability of the estimates (see, for example, Section 7 in Imbens and Rubin, 2015).
-However, different opinions exist on whether to adjust for covariates; in an influential work, \citet*{freedman2008regression} discourages the practice of using regression adjustment for RCTs with three critiques: i) lack of efficiency guarantee of ad hoc regression adjustment over the unadjusted estimator, ii) inconsistency of the classical regression variance estimator, and iii) presence of a bias term of order $O_{p}(n^{-1})$.
-When the number of covariates is treated as fixed, the first two critiques have been addressed by \citet*{lin2013agnostic}, in which the author suggests running a regression of the observed outcomes on the treatment variable, covariates, and their interactions.
-This approach is guaranteed to be more efficient than the simple difference in means estimator without regression adjustment.
-In addition, Lin showed that the heteroskedasticity robust variance estimators for linear regression is asymptotically conservative and thus provides valid size control.
-Recently, \citet*{chang2021exact} address the remaining criticism by providing analytic exact bias correction formulae for the regression adjustment estimators in \citet*{freedman2008regression} and \citet*{lin2013agnostic}.
-Thus far, at least under the asymptotic framework where the number of covariates held fixed, Freedman's critiques on regression adjustment for RCTs have been fully resolved.
+However, different opinions exist on whether to adjust for covariates; in an influential work, \citet*{freedman2008regressiona, freedman2008regression} criticized the practice of using regression adjustment for RCTs with three critiques: (i) lack of efficiency guarantee of ad hoc regression adjustment over the unadjusted estimator, (ii) inconsistency of the classical regression variance estimator, and (iii) presence of a bias term of order $O_{p}(n^{-1})$.
+When the number of covariates is treated as fixed, the first two critiques have been addressed by \citet*{lin2013agnostic}, in which the author suggested running a regression of the observed outcomes on the treatment variable, covariates, and their interactions. { \citet*{lin2013agnostic} showed that (i) this regression adjusted estimator is consistent and asymptotically more efficient than the simple difference in means estimator without regression adjustment, and (ii) this efficiency improvement is ensured despite arbitrary misspecification of the conditional mean function (called the no-harm property; see also \citet*{negi2021} for analogous results in the superpopulation framework).} In addition, \citet*{lin2013agnostic} showed that the heteroskedasticity robust variance estimators for linear regression is asymptotically conservative and thus provides valid size control.
+Recently, \citet*{chang2021exact} address the remaining criticism by providing analytic exact bias correction formulae for the regression adjustment estimators in \citet*{freedman2008regressiona, freedman2008regression} and \citet*{lin2013agnostic}.
+Thus far, at least under the asymptotic framework where the number of covariates held fixed, Freedman's critiques on regression adjustment for RCTs have been addressed.